unixorn/zsh-quickstart-kit/README.md

 ### Included plugins:

-* [RobSis/zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - Adds tool to generate zsh completion functions for programs missing them
+* [RobSis/zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - Adds tool to generate zsh completion functions for programs missing them by parsing their `--help` output.
+Note that this doesn't happen dynamically, you'll have to explicitly create a completion for each command you need one for.
 * [chrissicool/zsh-256color](https://github.com/chrissicool/zsh-256color) - sets your terminal to 256 colors if available
 * [djui/alias-tips](https://github.com/djui/alias-tips) - Warns you when you have an alias for the command you just typed, and tells you what it is
 * [peterhurford/git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Opens your current repo on github, in your current branch